Summer Street Camp

-The Summer Street Camp is an educational project, providing an opportunity for students, ages 12-16 years, to be designers whilst also educating them on the benefits of waste reduction.
+The Summer Street Camp was an educational project, providing an opportunity for students, ages 12-16 years, to be designers whilst also educating them on the benefits of waste reduction.

-In the days prior to the construction week, the students participated in a workshop, sketched and collaged concepts for how the event should be run and how site could operate.
-A site tour of their neighborhood allowed them to select materials and gather further ideas for the construction phase.
+In the days prior to the construction week, the students participated in a workshop, sketched and collaged concepts for how the event should be run and how the site could operate.
+A site tour of their neighbourhood allowed them to select materials and gather further ideas for the construction phase.

-The Summer Camp gave the participants an insight to the professional design process – from concept development to construction, whilst understanding the importance of waste reduction.
+The Summer Camp gave the participants an insight into the professional design process from concept development to construction, while understanding the importance of upcycling.

 Share this Project